Advanced Indonesia Coalition: Demokrat joins the coalition

-On 17 September 2023, the Democratic Party, through its Chairman Agus Harimurti Yudhoyono and Chief of the Party’s Higher Council Susilo Bambang Yudhoyono, officially declared support for Prabowo after withdrawing from the Coalition for Change.
+Demokrat leaders including chairman Agus Harimurti Yudhoyono and former president Susilo Bambang Yudhoyono visited Prabowo's residence in Hambalang on 17 September 2023 with Prabowo's invitation.
+Then, the Democratic Party, through its Chairman Agus Harimurti Yudhoyono and Chief of the Party’s Higher Council Susilo Bambang Yudhoyono, officially declared support for Prabowo after withdrawing from the Coalition for Change.
+The Democratic Party then solidifies their choice of supporting Prabowo after holding a party convention on 21 September 2023.